SammyDods/SammyDods/README.md

 ### Always open to SWE opportunites

-- 🌱 I’m currently working on a MERN stack web app
+- 🌱👯 I’m currently working on a web app in the Real Estate space
-- 👯 I’m looking to collaborate on entrprenurial projects and hackathons or partners to practice whiteboarding!

 ### 📝 Recent Roles